pybricks/pybricks-api/doc/api/robotics.rst

     .. automethod:: pybricks.robotics.DriveBase.reset

-    .. rubric:: Settings

-    .. automethod:: pybricks.robotics.DriveBase.settings

     .. rubric:: Advanced Settings

-    The :meth:`.settings` method can be used to adjust the most commonly used settings.
-It interacts with both of the attributes below to set the desired speed and acceleration values.
-You can also adjust the control settings manually using these attributes.
+    The :meth:`.settings` method is used to adjust commonly used settings like the default speed and acceleration for straight maneuvers and turns.
+    Use the following attributes to adjust more advanced control setttings.

     .. autoattribute:: pybricks.robotics.DriveBase.distance_control
         :annotation: